swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 numbers.
 The first is the number of lines in that file.
 The second is the number of words.
 Finally, the total number of characters is indicated.
 The final line contains this information summed over all of the files.
-Thus, there were 10449 characters in total.
+Thus, there were 10449 characters in total (11098 on Windows).

 Remember that the `Bert/*` and `gerdal/*4*` files were merged into the `all_data` file.
 So, we should see that `all_data` contains